 This section explains how to create a bootable Compact Flash card for the RS PC from a "blank" CF card.
 This procedure may be necessary to replace deleted or corrupted critical files on the card or to prepare a new card for use.

-You can reform the CF card either on a non-PowerStation RS PC or on the RS PC itself.
-The procedures for both operations are described below.
+You can reform the CF card either on a PC other than the RS PC or on the RS PC itself.